DatanoiseTV/swupdate-cli/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the BSD 3-Clause License with attribution requirement - see the [LICENSE](LICENSE) file for details.

+**Important**: Any product that uses this software must include the following acknowledgment visibly in its documentation and any releases:
+"This product includes software developed by DatanoiseTV."

 ## Contributing